Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 flashback to relive the investigation and turn up clues that may have been

-wants, Bottom readily accepts.
+wants, Bottom accepts.
 It’s

 over the hood of a car is his wife.